-Jones, Holiday Lead Pelicans Past Cavs 124-122
+Jones, Holiday lead Pelicans past Cavs 124-122

+Losses to powerhouses like Golden State and San Antonio were a little easier to shake off.
+But Monday night's result with New Orleans All-Star Anthony Davis in street clothes was tougher to take.

+"We're not very good right now," James said.
+"A lot of it is energy and effort."

-Terrence Jones filled in brilliantly for injured All-Star Anthony Davis, scoring a season-high 36 points, grabbing 11 rebounds and blocking LeBron James' dunk attempt in the fourth quarter, and the New Orleans Pelicans beat the Cleveland Cavaliers 124-122 on Monday night.
+Terrence Jones filled in brilliantly for the injured Davis, tying a career high with 36 points, grabbing 11 rebounds and blocking James' dunk attempt late in the fourth quarter, and the Pelicans held on for a 124-122 victory against the late-charging Cavs.

+"I just wanted help my team get a win and I think that's what I did," Jones said.

 Jrue Holiday added 33 points and 10 assists for the Pelicans, and Langston Galloway capped a 12-point night with a clean steal on James' drive in the final minute, preventing the Cavs from erasing a deficit they had trimmed from 22 late in the first half to three with 1:32 left in the game.

-Kyrie Irving scoring 35 of his 49 points in the second half, but the Cleveland fell to its fifth loss in seven games.
-James had 26 points, 12 assists and 10 rebounds.

-Two of Cleveland's recent losses came against Western Conference leaders Golden State and San Antonio, but two others have come against teams currently outside the playoff picture in the West: New Orleans and Portland.

-Kevin Love had 22 points for Cleveland, which could not quite keep pace with a Pelicans squad that tied a season high for 3-pointers with 16 and shot 49.4 percent (43 of 87).
+Kyrie Irving scored 35 of his 49 points in the second half, mixing decisive jump shots with dazzling drives, but Cleveland fell to its fifth loss in seven games.
+James had 26 points, 12 assists and 10 rebounds, and Kevin Love scored 22 points for the Cavaliers, who could not quite keep pace with a Pelicans squad that tied a season high for 3-pointers with 16 and shot 49.4 percent (43 of 87).

+"They definitely beat us to the punch," Irving said.
+"You've got to give them credit.
+They came out and Terrence Jones and Jrue did an unbelievable job attacking the paint, getting other guys involved and other guys made big shots."

+"For us, we have a few things that we've got to correct, especially our interior defense," Irving added.
+"Going forward, we'll be all right."

-Donatas Moteijunas scored 14 for New Orleans, while Dante Cunningham scored 11.
+Donatas Moteijunas had 14 points for New Orleans, while Dante Cunningham scored 11.
 Each hit a pair of 3s.

 The Cavs drained 15 3s, eight by Irving, whose step-back jumper from long range had Cleveland within three with 21 seconds to go, but the Cavs got no closer until Love's anticlimactic 3 in the final second.

-Embarrassed in a 29-point loss to NBA-worst Brooklyn at home on Friday, the Pelicans were eager for a chance to redeem themselves with a competitive showing against the defending champs.
-That did not appear likely when New Orleans announced less than an hour before tip-off that Davis would be unable to play because of his right leg bruise lingering from a collision with the Nets' Spencer Dinwiddie.
+Embarrassed by a 29-point loss to NBA-worst Brooklyn at home on Friday, the Pelicans were eager for a chance to redeem themselves with a competitive showing against an elite team.
+That did not appear likely when New Orleans announced less than an hour before tip-off that Davis would be unable to play because of a lingering right leg bruise.

-Holiday, meanwhile, got into an equally prolific rhythm, hitting three 3s and highlighting several impressive drives to the hoop with a two-handed dunk.
-Holiday's pullup jumper from just inside the 3-point line with 6 seconds left in the second quarter gave him 22 points and New Orleans a 22-point lead, and Holiday pumped his fist while one of the biggest crowds of the season went wild.
+Holiday got into an equally prolific rhythm, hitting three first-half 3s and highlighting several impressive drives to the hoop with a two-handed dunk.
+Holiday's pullup jumper from just inside the 3-point line with 6 seconds left in the second quarter gave him 22 points and New Orleans a 70-48 lead, and Holiday pumped his fist while one of the biggest crowds of the season went wild.

-In the last second of the half, James executed a long inbound pass to Love, who converted a quick-release layup to make it 70-50.
+"We wanted to come out here as a team and just prove that we had a lot of fight in us," Jones said.
+"We wanted to come out here without Anthony and just put on a great effort for the fans and ourselves."

 TIP-INS